 READ ON BROADLY: A Life in Boxes: What it's Like Being Homeless for Ten Years

-Scott, born in Leicester, tells me he's been thieving off and on for the 12 years he's been struggling to kick a £50 to £100 [$75 to $150] a day heroin and crack addiction.
-He steals five out of seven days a week, and on those days he'll average 20 packets of meat a day with a face value of about £75 [$115], which he'll sell on for half that.
-He also steals cheese, spirits, and household goods, but meat is his staple.
+Scott, born in Leicester, tells me he's been thieving off and on for the 12 years he's been struggling to kick a £50 to £100-a-day heroin and crack addiction.
+He steals five out of seven days a week, and on each of those days he'll average 20 packets of meat with a face value of about £75, which he'll sell on for half of that.
+He also steals cheese, spirits and household goods, but meat is his staple.
 I ask him how many times he's been sent to jail for shoplifting.
 "I've lost count, but let's say more than 20 times."

 Jude Duncan, manager at the Criminal Justice Drugs Team in Leicester, has 450 heroin users on her books and admits the majority of them steal to feed their habits.
-She says that meat is "a big one," but also gets calls from the big Tesco complaining of people stealing while visiting the pharmacy sections for supervised methadone scripts.
+She says that meat is "a big one", but also gets calls from the large Tesco store complaining of people stealing while visiting the pharmacy sections for supervised methadone scripts.